afflorld/DE1/README.md

 **INPUT**

-* **Default State:** A static square is displayed in the exact center of the monitor.
-* **BTNU (Press/Hold):** Displays a full-screen checkerboard pattern.
-Used to test VGA synchronization and pixel sharpness.
+* **BTNU (Press/Hold):**  Moves the square up the Y-axis.
+Movement stops when the button is released or the screen edge is reached.
-* **BTND (Press/Hold):** Animates the square.
-The square moves along the X-axis and automatically bounces off the screen edges.
-Releasing the button pauses the animation at the current position.
+* **BTND (Press/Hold):** Moves the square down the Y-axis.
+Movement stops when the button is released or the screen edge is reached.
 * **BTNR (Press/Hold):** Moves the square to the right along the X-axis.
 Movement stops when the button is released or the screen edge is reached.
 * **BTNL (Press/Hold):** Moves the square to the left along the X-axis.
 Movement stops when the button is released or the screen edge is reached.
 * **BTNC (Press):** Instantly resets the square's position to the center of the screen.